EvanBalster/cpp-property-accessors/README.md

-We can specialize the mimic template ourselves.
+We can specialize the `members` template ourselves.
 The `property_access::member` template handles access to member variables.
 When forwarding member functions, we use `_property_getset.get()` which returns either a value or reference depending on whether the specialization is applied to a proxy property or a value property.

 Defining this class yourself provides more control over how forwarding methods are defined and enables some features that property accessors do not otherwise <mark>(currently)</mark> support: